 PhD (University of Queensland), Bachelor of Science with Honours (University of Queensland)

-Prof. Kirsten Spann graduated with a PhD at the University of Queensland in 1997.
-She then was a research fellow at CSIRO in the field of aquaculture until 2000, as which time she moved to the USA to take a position as a research scientist at the National Institute of Allergy and Infectious Diseases (NIAID).
+Prof. Kirsten Spann is currently the Director of the Centre for Immunology and Infection Control, Faculty of Health, and also head of the Respiratory Virus Research Group.
+She leads research in the field of respiratory viral infections, that encompasses disease pathogenesis; in particular the interplay between viruses and the immune responses, and virus transmission via aerosols and surface contamination.
+She graduated with a PhD at the University of Queensland in 1997.
+She was then a research fellow at CSIRO in the field of aquaculture disease diagnostics and management until 2000, as which time she moved to the USA to take a position as a research scientist at the National Institute of Allergy and Infectious Diseases (NIAID).
 At NIAID, she was involved in the generation of recombinant vaccine candidates for respiratory syncytial virus (RSV), a common childhood infection.
 In 2006 she returned to Australia to start her own research group at the Royal Children's Hospital in Brisbane focusing on research pertaining to respiratory viral infections.
 In 2015, she became an Associate Professor at QUT and has a continuous research and teaching position.
-In 2018 she was promoted to Professor.
-She continues to lead research in the field of respiratory viral infections and in particular the interplay between viruses and the immune responses that underlie disease pathogenesis.
-She is also currently the leader of the Infection and Immunity Research Program within IHIBI
+In 2018 she was promoted to Professor and continues to lead in both the research and teaching aspects of the School of Biomedical Science and Faculty of Health.